ashermja/AnimationShowcase/README.md

 # Animation Showcase (Facebook live reactions demo)

 Quick demo to showcase some of the animation features of React Native using the Animated Api.
-The demo emulated the reactions feature used on Facebook live.
+The demo emulates the reactions feature used on Facebook live.

 ## Getting Started